copdips/copdips.github.io/_posts/2018/2018-05-07-setting-up-powershell-gallery-and-nuget-gallery-for-powershell.md

 # Configure proxy in Powershell

-If you're at office, your computer is probably behind a company proxy to access Internet.
+If you're at the office, your computer is probably behind a company proxy to access Internet.
 If your Internet Explorer's proxy setting has already been configured, you can use the below command to tell Powershell to reuse the same proxy setting :

 ```powershell
 (New-Object -TypeName System.Net.WebClient).Proxy.Credentials = [System.Net.CredentialCache]::DefaultNetworkCredentials